coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, arrest records are publicly available in Colorado.
 Public access to Colorado arrest records is administered under the state's Open Records Act (C.R.S. §24-72-201 to 206) and Criminal Justice Records Act ("CCJRA") (C.R.S. §24-72-301 to 309).
 Under this set of statutes, the public can inspect or copy records of official actions created or maintained by criminal justice agencies, such as arrest records.
 However, certain records are excluded from public release.

-A table containing CORA exemptions is available in the Office of Legislative Legal Services Law Summary publication.
-Restrictions to the CCJRA can be reviewed in Section 24-72-304 of the Act.
+A table containing CORA exemptions is available in the Office of Legislative Legal Services' Law Summary publication.
+Restrictions on the CCJRA can be reviewed in Section 24-72-304 of the Act.

 Find Public Arrest Records in Colorado

-One place to find public arrest records in Colorado is the law enforcement division that made an associated arrest.
+One place to find public arrest records in Colorado is the law enforcement agency that made the associated arrest.
 Individuals who know at least the municipality where an arrest occurred and the name and birth date of the arrested party can directly request the records from the agency that enforces the law in that municipality.

 Generally, a request to a police agency's records unit may be submitted in person, by mail, or via fax.
-In many cases, the inquirer must submit a written application (a form may be provided on the relevant agency's website) and fee to obtain records related to arrests.
+In many cases, the inquirer must submit a written application (a form may be provided on the relevant agency's website).
 Some police departments also accept online submissions through their websites.
-Note that the arrest record fee and payment methods vary by agency.
+Note that the arrest records copy fees and payment methods vary by agency.

 Case in point: the public can obtain arrest records from the Jefferson County Sheriff's Office by completing an Application for Criminal Justice Records, which must carry the arrestee's name and birth date, as well as the inquirer's signature and photo ID.
 The request can be submitted to the sheriff's office by mail, fax, or in person, and a $3 per printout fee applies.
-Conversely, a request for arrest records to the Denver Police Department can be submitted online via a web portal or by mail using the department's Records Request Form.
+Conversely, a Denver Police Department Arrest Record Request can be submitted online via a web portal or by mail using the department's Records Request Form.
 A $15 fee is assessed to obtain an arrest record from the Denver Police Department.

 Besides a local police agency, individuals can obtain arrest records from the Colorado Bureau of Investigation.
 The CBI maintains criminal history records information (CHRI) for the State of Colorado.
 These records bear arrest information compiled from criminal justice agencies across the state.
 The CBI provides an Internet Criminal History Check (ICHC) database that provides users with public arrest records tied to a person's name.
 However, sealed and juvenile arrest records are not dispensed through the platform, as these constitute non-public records in Colorado.
 The ICHC requires a non-refundable fee of $4 for each search.
 Individuals can also send a records request by mail to the CBI for $13 to the following address: